-- Take at least 29 credits at 222-level and above, or equivalent courses taken abroad. - FREN 489 Senior Capstone in French (3). - A minimum of 3 credits in another language (Spanish, German, Chinese, or approved language) at the appropriate level. - One semester of study abroad in an approved French program (with department chair approval).
+- 1. Complete all of the following: - Take at least 29 credits at 222-level and above, or equivalent courses taken abroad. - FREN 489 Senior Capstone in French (3). - A minimum of 3 credits in another language (Spanish, German, Chinese, or approved language) at the appropriate level. - One semester of study abroad in an approved French program (with department chair approval).